-The Organization is required to meet certain administrative and financial covenants under the loan agreements included above.
-In the event of default, the bank has the option to terminate the agreement and immediately request payment of the outstanding debt without notice of any kind to the Organization.
-The Organization was in compliance with all loan covenants at September 30, 2022.
+The Organization is required to meet an annual minimum working capital and debt service coverage debt covenants as defined in the loan agreement with Citizens.
+In the event of default, Citizens has the option to terminate the agreement and immediately request payment of the outstanding debt without notice of any kind to the Organization.
+The Organization was not in compliance with the debt service coverage ratio at June 30, 2022 and received a waiver from the bank for the covenant default.